 To get a sense of how much overlap there can be between meditation and mindfulness, here are some examples from my own experiences around the world.
 The learning could similarly be applied to Edinburgh.

-- classes / courses described as meditation and/or mindfulness being taught by religious orders which did not feel religious at all in their content or requirements;
+classes / courses described as meditation and/or mindfulness being taught by religious organisations which did not feel religious at all in their content or requirements;

 Mindful Edinburgh classes and courses